By: Lana K. Wilson-Combs

 Be sure to catch my N2Entertainment.net movie talk segment on the Kitty O'Neal Show Fridays now at 6:20 p.m. on radio station KFBK 1530 AM and 93.1 FM.

-Take A Look At This Trailer For "ISN'T IT ROMANTIC"
+If You Can Stand It Check Out This Trailer For "ISN'T IT ROMANTIC"

 Lana K. Wilson-Combs is a member of the Broadcast Film Critics’ Association (BFCA), The Black Film Critics Circle (BFCC), The Alliance Of Women Film Journalists (AWFJ) and a Nominating Committee Voting Member for the NAACP Image Awards.